teegre/ylight-suite/README.md

 ## C. TODO

-YLIGHT: ability to send commands more than one bulb at once
+YLIGHT: ability to send commands to more than one bulb at a time.